 How Much Headspace Do I Need?

-When analyzing the residual oxygen content of a package, an important consideration is how much headspace, or available space in the package there is – not including your product.
+When deciding on a sampling method, an important consideration is how much headspace, or available space in the package there is – not including your product.

 This is far more critical in a rigid package than it is in a flexible package, and here’s why: